 A CDCI Affiliated Faculty Researcher is a UVM faculty member from any department who is currently involved in or is pursuing research pertaining to individuals with disabilities across the lifespan, their families, or service providers that is consistent with the mission and purpose of the CDCI who voluntarily establishes a non-salaried relationship with CDCI to explore individually determined and mutually beneficial research-related activities.

 Available for Vermont educators, this fellowship is designed to encourage the development and dissemination of knowledge that contributes to the education of Vermont's children and youth with disabilities by financially supporting related research activities (new or existing).
 See the Jean S. Gavin Research Fellowship for more information.

-CDCI presents a series in which authors describe recently published studies and reports in the field of developmental disabilities.
-Our goal is to explain what the publication was about and how it impacts our field and community, using a format that is accessible to a greater number of people.
-Visit our Research into Practice page to read and print summaries.
+We publish research summaries that describe recently published studies and reports in the field of developmental disabilities.
+Our goal is to explain what the publication was about and how it impacts our field and community.
+We hope these summaries give practitioners new ideas to apply to their practice in the field.
+Research for Applied Practice (RAP) summaries are available to watch, read and print.